withastro/docs/src/pages/en/guides/migration-guide/from-gatsby.md

 1. Move your images into your `public/` folder.
 2. Update your Markdown image references by removing the `.` to reference them by their relative URL path (e.g. `![alt text](/images/space.jpg)`) instead of a relative file path.

-### Gatsby GraphQL to Astro

-Astro does not use GraphQL to query for data from files in your project.
-You will need to remove all references to GraphQL queries, and instead use [`Astro.glob()`](/en/guides/imports/#astroglob) for accessing data from your local files.

 ## Examples from Gatsby's Blog Starter